theKashey/rewiremock/README.md

  ## main API
  - rewiremock.enable() - wipes cache and enables interceptor.
  - rewiremock.disable() - wipes cache and disables interceptor.
- - rewiremock.inScope(callback) - place callback inside a sandbox.
- - rewiremock.around(loader, creator) - loads a module in an asynchronous sandbox.
+ - rewiremock.around(loader, creator):Promise< T > - loads a module in an **asynchronous** sandbox.
- - rewiremock.proxy(file, stubs) - _proxyquire_ like mocking api, where file is file name, and stubs are an object or a function.
+ - rewiremock.proxy(file, stubs):T - _proxyquire_ like mocking api, where file is file name, and stubs are an object or a function.
- - rewiremock.module(loader, stubs) - async version of proxy, where loader is a function.
+ - rewiremock.module(loader, stubs):Promise< T > - async version of proxy, where loader is a function.
  ## mocking API
- - rewiremock(moduleName: string) - set name of overloading module
+ - rewiremock(moduleName: string) - fabric for a moduleNames's mock
+ - rewiremock(moduleImport: loader) - async fabric for a module import function.
     - .enable/disable() - to enable or disable mock (enabled by default).
     - .with(stubs: function | Object) - overloads module with a value
     - .withDefault(stub: function | Object) - overload `default` es6 export